Please read this disclaimer before using this tool: LANDESK Share IT Disclaimer

 9. Choose the OEM scan engine version to be used during the scan.

-Ivanti customers should leave these fields blank.
+Ivanti customers should leave these boxes unchecked.
 These are only for our OEM partners.

 10. Choose Patch Type to be used during the scan.